ibm-cloud-docs/containers/cs_health_monitor.md

             </tr>
         <tr>
             <td><code>Requested</code></td>
             <td>A request to create the cluster and order the infrastructure for the Kubernetes master and worker nodes is sent.
 When the deployment of the cluster starts, the cluster state changes to <code>Deploying</code>.
-If your cluster is stuck in the <code>Requested</code> state for a long time, open an [{{site.data.keyword.cloud_notm}} support case](/docs/containers?topic=containers-get-help). </td>
+If your cluster is stuck in the <code>Requested</code> state for a long time, open an <a href="/docs/containers?topic=containers-get-help">{{site.data.keyword.cloud_notm}} support case</a>. </td>
         </tr>
         <tr>
             <td><code>Updating</code></td>